Prioritizing convenience saves time.

 "Physical inactivity has become so prevalent that it is common to refer to exercise as having “healthy benefits,” even though the exercise-trained state is the biological normal condition." - Jean-Philippe Chaput

 People fall in love with black and white answers such as "Abs are made in the kitchen" or "Sugar is killing us", but the human body is far more complex than such simple dismissive statements.
-While nutrition certainly does play a key role in weight loss, movement is not to be overlooked for it's impact on metabolic processes and communication in the body.
+While nutrition certainly does play a key role in weight management or loss, movement is not to be overlooked for its impact on metabolic processes and communication in the body.

 Summary and Action Items

 Movement is one of our Five Pillars of Health for good reason.
 However, we would be remiss not to mention that it plays heavily into the other five pillars: movement can help you connect with your community, can provide time to take care of yourself, can further breed good nutrition choices, and can help you think more clearly and creatively to live with purpose.